AlexMathew/scrapple/docs/index.rst

 Overview
 ========

+Web content extraction is a common task in the process of collecting data for data analysis.
+There are several existing frameworks that aid in this task.
+In this chapter, a brief introduction of Scrapple is provided, with instructions on setting up the development machine to run Scrapple.

 .. toctree::
    :maxdepth: 3
    :hidden:

    intro/overview
+   intro/existing
+   intro/requirements
    intro/install

 :doc:`intro/overview`
     An introduction to Scrapple

+:doc:`intro/existing`
+    A review of existing systems

+:doc:`intro/requirements`
+    Hardware and software requirements to run Scrapple

 :doc:`intro/install`
     Instructions for installing Scrapple and the required dependencies